accordproject/techdocs/docs/cicero-concepts.md

 invoked by the Cicero engine when transactions are received for processing and return a response.
 Both the incoming requests and responses are modeled types.

-Here is a sample Ergo function:
+Below is a sample Ergo function that operates *over* the `LateDeliveryAndPenaltyClause` model.
+It contains a single clause called `latedeliveryandpenalty` that produces a `LateDeliveryAndPenaltyResponse` in response to a `LateDeliveryAndPenaltyRequest`.
+This contract is stateless and does not emit events.
+See below for a description of contract state and events.

 ```
 contract LateDeliveryAndPenalty over LateDeliveryAndPenaltyClause {